 All revisions to Title 24, Part 6 will result in changes to compliance determinations.
-Local governments will need to train building department staff on the revised Title 2, Part 6 Standards.
+Local governments will need to train building department staff on the revised Title 24, Part 6 Standards.
 While this retraining is an expense to local governments, it is not a new cost associated with the 2019 code change cycle.
-The building code is updated on a triennial basis, and local governments plan and budget for retraining, including tools, training, and resources provided by the IOU Codes and Standards program (such as Energy Code Ace), every time the code is updated.
-There are numerous resources available to local governments to support compliance training that can help mitigate the cost of retraining.
+The building code is updated on a triennial basis, and local governments plan and budget for retraining.
+There are numerous resources available to local governments to support compliance training that can help mitigate the cost of retraining, including tools, training and resources provided by the IOU Codes and Standards program (such as EnergyCode Ace).
 As noted in Section 2.5 and Appendix B, the Statewide CASE Team considered how the proposed code change might impact various market actors involved in the compliance and enforcement process and aimed to minimize negative impacts on local governments.

-3.4.5.2 Impacts on Specific Persons
+3.4.6 Impacts on Specific Persons

-The proposed changes to Title 24, Part 6 are not expected to have a differential impact on any groups relative to the state population as a whole, including migrant workers, commuters, or persons by age, race or religion.
+The proposed changes to Title 24, Part 6 are not expected to have a differential impact on any groups relative to the state population as a whole, including migrant workers, commuters, or persons by age, race, or religion.
 Given construction costs are not well correlated with home prices, the proposed code changes are not expected to have an impact on financing costs for business or home-buyers.
 Some financial institutions have progressive policies that recognize the financial implications associated with occupants of energy efficient homes saving on energy bills and therefore have more discretionary income.6